qwerfd2/pianista-server/README.md

 League lobbies that contains more than 1 real player, since this is a server meant to run locally.

-Various useless functionalities such as ToS agreement and welcome music point reward
+Various useless functionalities such as welcome music point reward

 Security and efficiency (I mean it)